ThomasN72/batman_project/README.md

 # batman_project

 The homework.py is about list comprehensions.

+sdfdsf